 It is a visual, colour comparator test and uses reagent tablets, which colour the sample water water according to the presence of chlorine or the pH.

 Understanding the difference between free and combined chlorine is crucial to understanding water quality after chlorination.
-Testing the water for both free and combined chlorine allows you to know whether the water you've chlorinated is of sufficient quality to drink or disinfect your process, depending upon your application.
+Testing the water for both free and combined chlorine allows you to know whether the water you've chlorinated is of sufficient quality to drink or use to disinfect.

 So, what's the difference?